coreos/rpm-ostree/README.md

 Running rpm-ostree
 ------------------

-The core "rpm-ostree" takes as input a "treefile".
-See examples in `doc/treefile-examples`.
+The core "rpm-ostree tree compose" builtin as input a "treefile".
+See examples in `doc/treefile-examples`, as well as `doc/treefile.md`.

-	# rpm-ostree treecompose --repo=/srv/rpm-ostree/repo --proxy=http://127.0.0.1:8123 sometreefile.json
+	# rpm-ostree compose tree --repo=/srv/rpm-ostree/repo --proxy=http://127.0.0.1:8123 sometreefile.json

 All this does is use yum to download RPMs from the referenced repos, and commit the result to the OSTree repository, using the ref named by